 The impact and importance of science are unmistakable.
 The College’s program exposes students to the value and the limits of scientific knowledge.
 It incorporates the units of study of biology and mathematics, introducing students to the foundations of scientific understanding, while elucidating scientific principles and methods.
 The broad impact of scientific discoveries on society and the environment is examined, as well as the inter-relationship between science and religion.
 The key aims here are to nurture in students an appreciation of the physical universe, of scientific methods and the principles of scientific enquiry and a critical appreciation of the philosophical issues raised by the scientific project.

-Science units at Campion
+Science units on offer

 SCI303: The History, Philosophy and Social Studies of Science

 This unit provides an introduction to topics, methods and skills arising from the history, philosophy and sociology of science.
 Click here for the unit outline.